Recognition of Prior Learning (RPL) at International Paramedic College

 - Any costs associated with RPL or credit transfer

 Candidates compile and submit evidence of prior learning and practical application of skills and knowledge

-On evaluation of all the evidence submitted the Assessor will make a decision regarding competency and inform you of their decision.
-If it is found that there are gaps in your prior learning suitable training options will be discussed and you will be informed of the additional fee.
+On evaluation of all the evidence submitted, the Assessor will decide regarding competency and inform you of their decision.
+If it is found that there are gaps in your prior learning, suitable training options will be discussed, and you will be informed of the additional fee.

 If you have been awarded RPL, you will be issued with a Statement of Attainment or a Certificate.

-International Paramedic College understands it has a responsibility to offer Recognition to students and is committed to providing up to date and relevant information regarding Recognition of Prior Learning (RPL) and Credit Transfer (CT) to all students prior to enrolment and whilst enrolled.
-To this end staff will provide support and guidance regarding Recognition enquiries in a timely manner.
+International Paramedic College understands it has a responsibility to offer Recognition to students and is committed to providing up-to-date and relevant information regarding Recognition of Prior Learning (RPL) and Credit Transfer (CT) to all students before enrolment and whilst enrolled.
+To this end, staff will provide support and guidance regarding Recognition enquiries in a timely manner.

 We provide students with information about RPL and Credit Transfer pre-enrolment on our website, in our Course Brochures and in our Student Handbooks.
 Students are also reminded of the opportunity for RPL during the training program in our Assessment Tools and by our trainers and assessors.